tasthana/M2GP-Tasthana/README.md

   2. Library has a book.
   3. House has a kitchen.
 * Describe in your own words the benefit(s) of the component relationship.
+* The benefits of a component relationship are within the name.
+The relationship takes a part of a large system and breaks it down.
+* Separate component classes allow for better coding structure, and makes it easier to work on a large project.
+* It is also easier to debug and test the code because the class can be isolated when it is being tested.

 ## Grading